Skip to main content

 Updated

-Ad targeting is the way advertising platforms decide who should see an ad, where the ad can appear, and which signals should guide delivery.
+Ad targeting is the system that decides who should see an ad, where the ad can appear, and which signals should guide delivery.

 Ad targeting is not only about choosing an audience.
-It is the system that connects user signals, intent, placement context, remarketing data, and platform delivery logic.
+It is the logic that connects user intent, audience signals, placement context, exclusions, and platform delivery.

 What Is Ad Targeting?